BettercareHealth/bettercare/maternal-mental-health/test-2.md

 	1. Over the past year
 15. When scoring the Edinburgh Postnatal Depression Scale (EPDS) questionnaire, which of the following are TRUE
 	1. The lower the total EPDS score, the more likely it is that the woman is suffering from anxiety or depression
-	1. Each question has 3 right answers
+	1. Each question has three right answers
 	1. You automatically score 13 if you are feeling suicidal
 	1. The higher the score per question, the more severe the symptom
 16. On the Edinburgh Postnatal Depression Scale (EPDS), if a patient has a total score of 13 or more